Best Body Composition Exercises – Introduction

 Because what your weight is made up of is arguably more important than what the scale says.

-Ultimately, improving your body fat percentage, also known as your body composition, is much more useful.
+Ultimately, improving your body fat percentage, also known as your body composition, is much more helpful.

-While this might sound like you have failed, this approach can literally transform the way you look and feel.
+While this might sound like you have failed, this approach can truly transform how you look and feel.

-In contrast, focusing on weight loss could mean that you end up losing muscle rather than fat, and while you’ll weigh less, your body’s ratio of fat to muscles won’t change much, if at all.
+In contrast, focusing on weight loss could mean that you end up losing muscle rather than fat, and while you’ll weigh less, your body’s ratio of body fat to lean muscle mass won’t change much, if at all.

 You could even end up being “skinny-fat,” meaning you look slender, but you are untoned, have little muscle, and still have a relatively high amount of body fat.